 Experience New York in the best possible way: At eye level and on your own two feet.
-Our tours are quirky, offbeat, illuminating, and just plain fun.
+Our tours are quirky, offbeat, and just plain fun.
 We show you new ways to look at neighborhoods, museums, even Central Park.
-We’ve got tours for adults, families, kids, and everyone in between, on topics ranging from fairy tales and children’s books to comic-book history.
+We’ve got tours for adults, families, kids, and everyone in between, from “Harry Potter”-inspired wizarding tours to ones on comic-book history.
 And we’re always happy to customize.

 It Started on Yancy Street:

 A downtown tour for true comic-book fans that ends at the store Forbidden Planet.
 Many surprises in store.
 (Pun intended.)
 Meet at 109 Delancey Street